 Staff are subject to performance management reviews annually.
 Remuneration, including bonuses, are in alignment with the outcome of these reviews.
-The reviews are being done based on annual confidential report (ACR) and annual performance appraisal report (APR) including the business performance of the employees.
+The reviews are being done based on annual

 A discussion of how amounts of individual remuneration are linked to bank-wide and individual performance: